wagtail/sphinx-wagtail-theme/docs/customizing.rst

 Header & Footer Links
 ---------------------

-These will be shown in the dark blue bars at the top and bottom of the page.
+These will be shown in the bars at the top and bottom of the page.

 Note that each setting is one long string, with entries separated by commas within the string.
 Each comma-separated entry uses a pipe ``|`` character to